AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/add-widget-or-edit-its-properties-in-a-custom-form.md

 description: Add or edit an asset widget in a custom form
 draft: Probably
 ---
-# Add or edit an asset widget in a custom form
+# Add or edit an image or other asset widget in a custom form

 The highlighted information on this page refers to functionality available only in the new Workfront experience beta.